No-Bake Chocolate Ricotta Cheesecake

 10.6 oz Lotus Biscoff Cookies

-• Now pour the melted butter into the cookie crumbs and add 4 tablespoon Unsweetened Cocoa Powder.
+• Now pour the melted butter into the cookie crumbs and add 4 tbsp Unsweetened Cocoa Powder.
 Stir well and distribute the mixture evenly in the springform pan.
 Then press the mass a little firmly (I used a potato masher.
 That worked very well!) and put the form afterward in the fridge for cooling.

-4 tablespoon Unsweetened Cocoa Powder
+4 tbsp Unsweetened Cocoa Powder

 Preparing the Cream and Putting it all Together